ainokyto/sei-group-project/README.md

 #### Featured piece of code

 Building user interactions and search functionality required leveraging location data.
-Therefore the plant model, which was by far our most complicated model, has to have location data (latitude and longitude):
+Therefore the plant model, which was by far our most complicated model, has to have location data (latitude and longitude as key-value pairs):

 ```javascript
 const plantSchema = new mongoose.Schema({